Patterns of Nonlinear Opinion Formation on Networks: Introduction

-In Section \ref{sec:model} we recall the opinion dynamics model of \cite{Bizyaeva2020}.
+In Section \ref{sec:model} we present the opinion dynamics model of \cite{Bizyaeva2020} on a network in the case of homogeneous agents and two options.
 In Section \ref{sec:agree_disagree} we prove that agreement and disagreement equilibria, of which consensus and dissensus are special cases, arise on networks as bifurcations from an unopinionated equilibrium.
-In Sections \ref{sec:patterns} and \ref{sec:symmetry} we prove relationships between the magnitude of an agent's equilibrium opinion and its centrality on the network, as well as the symmetry properties of the network graph.
+We prove relationships between the magnitude of an agent's equilibrium opinion and its centrality on the network in Sections \ref{sec:patterns}, and to the symmetry properties of the network graph in Section~\ref{sec:symmetry}.
 In Section \ref{sec:sensitivity} we introduce attention feedback dynamics and demonstrate how the group's sensitivity to input relates to the adjacency eigenvectors.
-Finally in Section \ref{sec:dis} we conclude and discuss future directions of this work.
+We conclude in Section \ref{sec:dis} .